-Sprinkle lots of flour on a work surface, and sprinkle some salt down too (optional).
-Then pour your sponge onto the flour and dump some more flour on top.
 Begin to knead.
 Push and fold, push and fold, for a few minutes, until it bounces back when you prod it with your finger.

 If it's sticky, keep adding flour.
 If it's really tough, prod it and add some water until it's more pliable.

 When you have a nice dough push it roughly flat with your knuckles, and then roll it like a swiss roll, so you have a somewhat even rectangular blob.
 Put the blob into a lightly oiled, floured bread tin:

 Cut some lines in the top, to ensure that anyone looking over your shoulder thinks you're a master baker.
 This will also help the bread expand more easily.